Cancer Drugs Fund

 If you are unable to have the drug you want, you are likely to be very disappointed.
 It can be difficult to come to terms with.
 You may feel a range of emotions including anger.
 It can help to talk to your specialist about why funding was turned down.

 It may also be worth speaking to your specialist about whether there are any other treatments you can have.
 There are often trials of new experimental treatments going on and you may be able to take part in one of them.
 Our clinical trials database has a list of trials both open and closed.
-Choose your cancer type from the dropdown list and choose ‘are still recruiting’ to find ones that are available.
 There is also information about different types of trials and about taking part in a trial.

 Question about cancer?
 Contact our information nurse team